meikse/binary_watch/README.md

 IMPORTANT: hour-LEDs have to chosen bright (~23500mcd), minuts-LEDs have to be chosen normal brightness (~8600mcd), because Port C power supply fluctuates with the supply on port Binäruhr

-PCB is desgined in Eagle. libaries in the folder have to be included!
+PCB was desgined and gerberfiles. libaries in the folder have to be included!
 Manufacturer is JLCPCB. (changes are done in the gcode afterwards. to get a clean contact for the Battery)

 Case and and sticks are manufactured by hand (besides basement -> 3d-printed) with filing and drilling